NextCenturyCorporation/AIDA-Interchange-Format/src/main/resources/com/ncc/aif/ontologies/README.md

 A collection of Entity classes determined by the AIDA Ontology Working Group.
 The term 'Entity' refers to a physical being or intangible concept that either interacts or is subject to interaction.
-This in combination with Events and Relations ontologies contain the vocabulary that will be used for defining messages post-M18 evaluation.
+This in combination with Events and Relations ontologies, contains the vocabulary that will be used for defining messages post-M18 evaluation.

 ## EventOntology